-Subject to the passive foreign investment company rules discussed below, the gross amount of any distribution to you with respect to the ADSs or ordinary shares generally will be included in your gross income as ordinary dividend income on the date of receipt by the depositary, in the case of ordbys, or by you, in the case of ordinary shares, to the extent that the distribution is paid out of our current or accumulated earnings and profits (as determined under U.S. federal income tax principles).
-To the extent that the amount of the distribution exceeds our current and accumulated earnings and profits, it generally will be treated first as a tax-free return, on a share-by-share basis, of your tax basis in your ADS or ordinary share, the excess generally will be treated as capital gain.
+Subject to the passive foreign investment company rules discussed below, the gross amount of any distribution to you with respect to the ADSs or ordinary shares generally will be included in your gross income as ordinary dividend income on the date of receipt by the depositary, in the case of ADSs, or by you, in the case of ordinary shares, to the extent that the distribution is paid out of our current or accumulated earnings and profits (as determined under U.S. federal income tax principles).
+To the extent that the amount of the distribution exceeds our current and accumulated earnings and profits, it generally will be treated first as a tax-free return, on a share-by-share basis, of your tax basis in your ADSs or ordinary shares, and to the extent the amount of the distribution exceeds your tax basis in an ADS or ordinary share, the excess generally will be treated as capital gain.
 We do not intend to calculate our earnings and profits under U.S. federal income tax principles.
 Therefore, you should expect that any distribution from us generally will be treated as a dividend.
 Any dividend from us will not be eligible for the dividends-received deduction generally allowed to corporations in respect of dividends received from U.S. corporations.